John D. Imboden

-John Daniel Imboden (/ɪmˈboʊdɛn/; February 16, 1823 – August 15, 1895), American lawyer, Virginia state legislator, and a Confederate army general.
+John Daniel Imboden (/ɪmˈboʊdɛn/; February 16, 1823 – August 15, 1895) was an American lawyer, Virginia state legislator, and Confederate army general.
 During the American Civil War, he commanded an irregular cavalry force.
 After the war, he resumed practicing law, became a writer, and was active in land development founding the town of Damascus, Virginia.

 Early and family life

-Imboden was born near Staunton, Virginia, in the Shenandoah Valley to farmer George William Imboden (1793–1875) and Isabella Wunderlich who bore eleven children.
+Imboden was born near Staunton, Virginia, in the Shenandoah Valley to farmer George William Imboden and Isabella Wunderlich who bore eleven children.
 His father fought in the War of 1812.
 Imboden received a private education locally at the Staunton Academy, then in 1841–1842 he attended Washington College.
 By 1850, John and his brother Frank no longer lived on the family farm, which his father worked with the help of his younger brothers George, James, Jacob, and a white hired hand named Robert Walkey; his sisters Eliza and Frances helped their mother at the home.